luka77-mvp/emergency_system/readme.md

 In the current implementation, we decided to maintain three separate instances of our priority queues (`LinkedList`, `BinarySearchTree`, and `Min-Heap`) simultaneously.

 **Our Rationale**:
-- This decision was made primarily for **educational and comparative purposes**.
+- This decision was made primarily for **comparative purposes**.
 We wanted to build a system where a user could easily switch between different views and observe, in real-time, how each data structure behaves with the exact same dataset.
 -
 - **Acknowledged Trade-offs**:
 - - **Data Redundancy**: Every emergency object is stored three times, tripling the memory footprint.